eulerfx/eulerfx.github.com/source/_posts/2013-10-13-oop-patterns-from-a-functional-perspective.markdown

 ### <a id="aggregate"></a>Aggregate

-The concept of the aggregate remains in functional programming however it isn't expressed in terms of a class.
-Instead, it can be expressed as a quadruple, consisting of a set of states corresponding to the states of the aggregate, a set of commands, a set of events and a function mapping the set of commands onto the set of events given the state.
+The concept of the aggregate remains in functional programming, however it isn't expressed in terms of a class.
+Instead, it can be expressed as a quintuple, consisting of a set of aggregate states, an initial state, a set of commands, a set of events and a function mapping the set of commands onto the set of events given a state.
 Cohesion is provided by a module mechanism.
-The benefit of this formal definition is improved composition characteristics.
-A [functional F# implementation of a domain-driven design](https://github.com/eulerfx/DDDInventoryItemFSharp/blob/master/DDDInventoryItemFSharp/InventoryItem.fs) illustrates this.
+The benefit of this formal definition is improved composition and reuse characteristics.
+A [functional F# implementation of a domain-driven design](https://github.com/eulerfx/DDDInventoryItemFSharp/blob/master/DDDInventoryItemFSharp/InventoryItem.fs) illustrates this approach.
 There are no dependencies on persistence infrastructure and the same domain model can be used in an event-sourcing implementation, a key-value store as well as an ORM.
-Moreover, domain event side effects can be managed but outer layers.
+Moreover, domain event side effects can be delegated to outer layers.

 ### <a id="immutable-value-objects"></a>Immutable value objects

-Functional languages typically provide immutable record (product) types with structural equality which addresses this pattern trivially.
+Functional languages typically provide immutable record (product) and union (sum) types with structural equality which addresses this pattern trivially.
 Heavy reliance on state in object-oriented programming makes references or pointers a first class citizen rather than the structure of the data itself.
-In object-oriented programming, the syntactical cost of declaring value object classes as well as difficulties in operating upon them can lead to [primitive obsession](http://c2.com/cgi/wiki?PrimitiveObsession).
+Furthermore, the syntactical cost of declaring value object classes as well as difficulties in operating upon them can lead to [primitive obsession](http://c2.com/cgi/wiki?PrimitiveObsession).

 ### <a id="domain-events"></a>Domain Events

-In a functional language, a domain event is simply a value evaluated by a function in an aggregate.
+In a functional language, a domain event is simply a value returned by a function in an aggregate.
 Instead of relying on a [complex domain events infrastructure](http://www.udidahan.com/2009/06/14/domain-events-salvation/) in an object-oriented language, one can simply pattern-match on a value and invoke desired side-effects in response.
-This is also illustrated by the [F# DDD example](https://github.com/eulerfx/DDDInventoryItemFSharp).
+This is illustrated by the [F# DDD example](https://github.com/eulerfx/DDDInventoryItemFSharp).

 ### <a id="intention-revealing-interface"></a>Intention-revealing interface

-Since functional programming is mored declarative, function names and interfaces tend to be more focused on intent than the underlying mechanics.
+Since functional programming is more declarative, function names and interfaces tend to be more focused on intent instead of the the underlying mechanics.
 In addition, interfaces of side-effect-free functions are by nature more revealing because behavior is made explicit through the return type.
+In addition to a purely linguistic benefit of naming with intent, intent is also encoded by the type system.

 ### <a id="side-effect-free-functions"></a>Side-effect-free functions

 Unlike imperative programming, functional programming makes side effects an explicitly designated exception - side-effect-free functions are the norm.
+This pattern is yet another example of how well crafted object-oritend design converges upon a functional style.

 ### <a id="assertions"></a>Assertions

-Like many patterns rooted in object-oriented design, assertions purport to wield implicit side-effects.
+Like many patterns rooted in imperative object-oriented design, assertions purport to wield implicit side-effects.

 {% blockquote Eric Evans, Domain-Driven Design %}
 When the side effects of operations are only defined implicitly by their implementation,